 Find Time for Foreplay

-For many men, the most common motivation behind wanting to last longer between the sheets is their partner’s orgasm.
+For many men, the most common motivation and base rule behind wanting to last longer between the sheets is their partner’s orgasm.
 Whilst certainly admirable, to put matters into perspective only an estimated 30% of women climax through penetration alone.
 In short, you’ve got to keep your foreplay game tight, son.

 We’re talking about teasing, and clitoral stimulation – be it by tongue, finger or external sex toy – will likely bring her closer to the brink than just intercourse.

-And, when the inevitable happens and neither party can hold out for even a moment longer, the act of penetration becomes the lusty cherry atop the most delicious of cakes that’s most definitely best enjoyed together.
+And, when the inevitable happens and neither party can hold out for even a moment longer, the act of penetration becomes the lusty cherry atop the most delicious of cakes that are most definitely best enjoyed together.
 Yum!

 The Big Squeeze